gruntwork-io/docs/docs/2.0/docs/patcher/tutorials/authoring-first-patch.md

 :::info
 Using `patcher` to test patches is not supported at this time.
 The best strategy at this moment is to test steps manually and locally.
-Future updates to patcher will include additional mechanisms to make testing easier.
+Future updates to patcher will include additional mechanisms to make testing new patches easier.
 :::